Adib6637/Communication-based-Intersection-Management-Using-Adaptive-Scheduling/README.md

 # System model

 This repository contains two simulation model that with diffrent purpose
-1. UPPAL Model that used to verify the puoposed and safety of the proposed system
+1. UPPAL Model that used to validate and verify the puoposed and safety of the proposed system
 2. SUMO Model to validate and visualize the merging of job proposed

 ## UPPAL Model